ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 ### Getting the SDK
 {: #aspera-sdk}

-Code for two {{site.data.keyword.cos_full_notm}} SDKS: Java and Python, can be revealed in the links at the [top of this page]( /docs/services/cloud-object-storage?topic=cloud-object-storage-aspera).
+Code for two {{site.data.keyword.cos_full_notm}} SDKS: Java and Python, can be revealed in the links in the [code switcher]( /docs/services/cloud-object-storage?topic=cloud-object-storage-aspera).

 The best way to use {{site.data.keyword.cos_full_notm}} and Aspera high-speed transfer Java SDK is to use Maven to manage dependencies.
 If you aren't familiar with Maven, you get can get up and running with the [Maven in 5 Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html){: external} guide.
 {: java}